mdmayfield/Linux-XPS-15/Ubuntu MATE 18.04 Installation Notes.md

 - Set up audio stuff
 - Find a way to reduce the amount of logging that AutoKey does https://docs.python.org/2/library/logging.html  autokey/lib/autokey/gtkapp.py
 - Figure out weirdness with alert volume
-- Figure out why AutoKey config window pops up when triggering `caja ~` or `xdg-open ~` from a script -- this seems related to Caja and autokey sharing a parent process, continuing to experiment
 - Space bar preview (Gloobus, Sushi... but would be nicer with arrows)
 - File content index search
 - Clean up fonts list; disable or remove fonts from other locales (why on Earth are there 50 duplicates of Noto for various places?
 Wasn't Unicode supposed to solve this?)
 - Consider using Compiz Scale (all windows) instead of Static Application Switcher
-- Patch latest libinput to allow two-finger scrolling or three-finger gestures while button is held down